SidJain-12/Temporal-Rift/README.md

 - **Skip Level:**
   - If unable to cross a level, press “L” to skip to the next level

+- **Pause:**
+  - Press “Esc” to pause the game
+  - Press “Esc” again to resume the game

 For more information about the gameplay and its storyline refer to the Game design document attached above.

 # Unity Code